Neutron star with dark matter using vector portal

-This leads to a larger mass and radius for DM admixed NSs as compared to purely hadronic stars.
+This leads to a smaller maximum mass and a smaller radius as the dark matter density increases.
+For such a set of parameters, the maximum value of $k_{F\chi}$ turns out to be $k_{F\chi}=135$~MeV that satisfies NICER and GW170817 observations.
+Thus, compared to sets 1 and 2, a smaller mediator mass can accommodate higher DM densities inside NSs, consistent with all observational constraints.
+Fig.\ref{fig:EoS-mr-set4} shows the mass-radius relations for set 4.
+In this case, both the light portal mass and a stronger $g_{NZ'}$ make the EOS stiffer as compared to the "without DM" case for smaller DM fermi momenta.
+This leads to a larger mass and radius for DM admixed NSs as compared to purely hadronic stars for $k_{F\chi}=10$ and $20$~MeV.
 On the other hand, the introduction of DM leads to softening of the EoS.
-Thus, for a larger Fermi momentum of DM, i.e., ($k_{\rm F\chi} =30\, {\rm MeV}$), the mass and radius get reduced.
-As compared to Fig.\ref{fig:EoS-mr-set1}, a smaller mediator mass can accommodate higher densities of DM inside NSs consistent with all observational constraints.
+Thus, for a larger Fermi momentum of DM, i.e., $k_{\rm F\chi} =30\, {\rm MeV}$, the mass and radius get reduced.
+The maximum DM density that can be consistent with observational constraints turns out to be with corresponding Fermi momentum $k_{F\chi}=43.5$~MeV.}